-With the sheer size of the client, it’s not surprising they needed a strategic partner that could help them overcome unique challenges such as a complex technology stack and existing digital transformation effort, both of which would need to be strategically integrated with the new Workfront initiative.
-Additionally, a geographically and functionally diverse set of organizations, coupled with minimal project management methodology had led to a series of decentralized processes, often times with little to no consideration given to how end-to-end workflow should truly be architected for omni-channel marketing campaigns.
+As a large organization, they needed a strategic partner that could help them overcome unique challenges: a complex technology stack and existing digital transformation effort, both of which would need to be strategically integrated with the new Workfront initiative.
+Additionally, a geographically and functionally diverse set of organizations, coupled with minimal project management methodology, had led to a series of decentralized processes, oftentimes with little to no consideration given to how end-to-end workflow should be architected for omnichannel marketing campaigns.

 As is the case with many large enterprise implementations, Workfront was being “used” by a myriad of different stakeholders but managed and “owned” by a different, centralized function.
 This organizational disconnect only heightened the need for strong change management and stakeholder engagement to help the different user groups feel as though they had a voice in the design and configuration of the system.

-Identifying these groups early in the process—understanding that not every function needs to be parsed to the Nth degree—and involving them in the full scope of implementation is critical to a successful rollout.
-But equally important, and often overlooked, is the need for continued stakeholder involvement as the organization matures so that system evolution and process evolution happen in lock-step.
+Identifying these groups early in the process—understanding that not every function needs to be intensely parsed—and involving them in the full scope of implementation is critical to a successful rollout.
+But equally important, and often overlooked, is the need for continued stakeholder involvement as the organization matures, so that system and process evolution happen together.

-Planning their work at a level of granularity that supports comparative resource allocation has allowed the client to truly understand capacity and better scope and budget their projects so that they’re estimated with a more realistic grounding in the resources available to complete the work.
+Planning their work at a level of granularity that supports comparative resource allocation has allowed the client to understand capacity.
+Now, they are able to better scope and budget their projects, leading to more precise estimations with more realistic grounding in the resources available.
 Perhaps more critically, all of this is done while better balancing workload across resource pools, helping to minimize over-allocation and employee burnout.